wilsonderren/webprogramming/README.md

 ## Remember: you can't preview the style guide from github

-If you want to see what it looks like, [http://55060509.webdevmmu.uk/style-guide/](go to my 34sp.com webspace).
+If you want to see what it looks like, [go to my 34sp.com webspace](http://55060509.webdevmmu.uk/style-guide/).